Silvia Carreño-Coll: Education

-Legal career
+Career

 Carreño-Coll served as Associate Regional Counsel for Caribbean Programs in the United States Environmental Protection Agency and as an Assistant United States Attorney in the United States Attorney's Office for the District of Puerto Rico.

-Teaching and memberships

-Carreño-Coll teaches a Federal Practice seminar at the University of Puerto Rico School of Law and is a member of the Federal Bar District Examination Committee.
+She teaches a federal practice seminar at the University of Puerto Rico School of Law and is a member of the Federal Bar District Examination Committee.

 Federal judicial service

-Service as United States magistrate judge

-Carreño-Coll served as a United States magistrate judge for the District of Puerto Rico from 2011 until 2020.
+Carreño-Coll served as a United States magistrate judge for the District of Puerto Rico from 2011 to 2020.

-Service as United States district court judge

 On August 28, 2019, President Donald Trump announced his intent to nominate Carreño-Coll to serve as a United States district judge for the United States District Court for the District of Puerto Rico.
-She has been nominated to the seat vacated by Judge Jay A. Garcia-Gregory, who assumed senior status on September 30, 2018.
+She has been nominated to the seat vacated by Judge Jay A. García-Gregory, who assumed senior status on September 30, 2018.
 On October 15, 2019, her nomination was sent to the United States Senate.
 On October 16, 2019, a hearing on her nomination was held before the Senate Judiciary Committee.
 Resident Commissioner of Puerto Rico Jenniffer González has announced her support of the nomination.
 On November 7, 2019, her nomination was reported out of committee by a voice vote.
 On February 25, 2020, the Senate invoked cloture on her nomination by a 96–1 vote.
 Her nomination was confirmed later that day by a 96–0 vote.
 She received her judicial commission on February 26, 2020.
+She was sworn in on March 2, 2020.